NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 A Gatsby theme for creating a blog.
 Check out [the live demo](https://gatsby-theme-nicky-blog.netlify.com/).

-The default styling with a list of blogposts looks like this:
+The default styling for the list of blogposts looks like this:
 ![](../demo/data/assets/demo-bloglist.png)

-And the default styling for a single blogost:
+And the default styling for a single blogpost:
 ![](../demo/data/assets/demo-blogpost.png)

 ## What you get from this theme